CSALabsAutomation/azure-databricks/steps/03_construction-of-bronze-layer/documentation.md

 Delta Live Tables is a framework for building reliable, maintainable, and testable data processing pipelines.
 You define the transformations to perform on your data, and Delta Live Tables manages task orchestration, cluster management, monitoring, data quality, and error handling.

 ### Objective:
-Creating raw/bronze layer from staging using Delta Live Tables
+Creating raw/bronze layer from staging using Delta Live Tables.

 ### Pre-requistes:
 * Adls Gen 2 account populated with batch and stream data